sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 If you struggle to finish a sentence, your oximeter readings drop below 95, or parts of you turn blue we panic and start thinking about…

-## Ruinous Covid
+## Ruinous COVID

-Covid starts as a respiratory disease. _Ruinous Covid_ is an everything disease.
+COVID starts as a respiratory disease. _Ruinous COVID_ is an everything disease.

 Your lungs may stop working and your immune system might go bonkers.
 Other organs may fail.
 All of these outcomes are life-threatening.